 Some European countries for example, have strict standards for microchips and deworming.

 At the time of your consultation, we will require a $50 deposit that will be applied towards your pet’s exam and health certificate fee.
 This deposit is non-refundable should you cancel your follow-up appointment for your pet’s health certificate and exam.
-Any specific questions regarding this process can be directed to Danielle Gandhi.
-You can reach her at (312) 583-1921, or via email, firstname.lastname@example.org.
+Please contact us at (312) 583-1921 with any specific questions regarding this process.

 The USDA recommends scheduling your appointment for stamping/Federal Endorsement of your International Health Certificate approximately 10 days prior to you date of travel.
 Questions regarding specific requirements of travel should be directed to the office of the APHIS Area Veterinarian-In-Charge, Dr. Kathleen J. Burda.